Giant Mountains: History

-By order of Christopher von Gendorf, widespread timber cutting for the silver mine in Kutná Hora started in many places, which caused irreparable damage.
+By order of Christoph von Gendorf, widespread timber cutting for the silver mine in Kutná Hora started in many places, which caused irreparable damage.
 These orders led to the third wave of colonization, which fully affected the mountain ridges.
 In 1566 he invited lumberjacks from Alpine countries to settle in his domain.
 These people from Tyrol, Carinthia and Styria changed the character of the mountains and shaped the cultural landscape significantly.
 Hundreds of families, especially from the Tyrol region, created another group of inhabitants who spoke a different German dialect and brought another domestic culture to the Krkonoše.
 On the mountain hillsides they founded new settlements, laid down the basis for later farming by breeding cattle and built wooden dams to retain the water.

-By the 17th century the entire mountain range was a densely populated region with meadow enclaves and cottages (called Bauden), which were used during the cattle pasturage in the summer and sometimes even through the winter.
-Around the same time Albrecht von Wallenstein acquired parts of the mountains, and the town of Vrchlabí (Hohenelbe) served as a base for armament of his army.
-During that time non-Catholics found refuge in remote places in the mountains.
-Later entire village communities of non-Catholics from Austrian countries found asylum on the northern side, where they settled in Marysin, Michalovice, Jagnietkow or Karpacz (Krummhübel).
+In the 17th century Albrecht von Wallenstein acquired parts of the mountains, and the town of Vrchlabí served as a base for armament of his army.
+The Thirty Years' War of 1618–1648 sparked further exploration and settlement of the Giant Mountains, as the inhabitants, fleeing from the armies, took refuge in the mountains, sometimes founding new villages.
+Religious refugees from the Bohemian part fled to the Silesian part of the mountains, where they settled in Marysin (present-day district of Szklarska Poręba), Karpacz, Borowice, Michałowice (present-day district of Piechowice) and Jagniątków (present-day district of Jelenia Góra).
+Following the war, several cottages, called bouda (plural: boudy) in Czech, buda (plural: budy) in Polish and Baude (plural: Bauden) in German, remained in the higher parts of the mountains, which were used during the cattle pasturage in the summer and sometimes even through the winter.
+Among the oldest are Luční bouda, Stara Śląska Buda at Łabski Szczyt, Pomezní bouda and Brádlerova bouda founded in the 1620s and 1630s.
+The entire mountain range became a densely populated region.